Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Open Issues and Challenges

 \section{Open Issues and Challenges}

-While the synergy between embodied intelligence and wireless communication promises to unlock transformative capabilities, realizing this vision on a global scale requires confronting a new class of complex, multi-layered challenges.
-These challenges arise directly from the core strength of this vision, namely the deep integration of the cyber and physical domains.
-Addressing them requires fundamental breakthroughs that span foundational theory, system architecture, and operational trust.
-This section scrutinizes these critical open issues, which are categorized and illustrated in Fig.~\ref{Fig.5}.
+While this synergy promises transformative capabilities, realizing the vision requires confronting challenges arising directly from the deep integration of cyber and physical domains, demanding breakthroughs in foundational theory, system architecture, and operational trust.
+This section scrutinizes these critical open issues, categorized in Fig.~\ref{Fig.5}, spanning longer-term foundational challenges in cross-domain theory and global standardization, near-term bottlenecks in coordination scalability and network convergence, and security concerns that cut across both horizons.